Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 - October 2022: A hearing was held in Highland’s municipal building.
 Expert witnesses were called: a licensed home inspector on Steven’s side, and a structural engineer for Emily.

-- November 2022: Post-hearing briefs elaborated on the legal interpretations of “sold as-is” in Illinois and the enforceability of inspection contingencies.
+- November 2022: Post-hearing briefs elaborated on the legal interpretations of sold as-is” in Illinois and the enforceability of inspection contingencies.

 - January 2023: Judge Landon delivered his binding decision.

-The Verdict and Outcome: Judge Landon found that while the “sold as-is” clause limited Emily’s obligation, the inspection contingency gave Steven a reasonable right to withdraw or negotiate based on findings.
+The Verdict and Outcome: the claimant found that while the “sold as-is” clause limited Emily’s obligation, the inspection contingency gave Steven a reasonable right to withdraw or negotiate based on findings.
 Crucially, the damage to the attic roof was found to have been disclosed in seller’s previous documentation, but the basement water damage was not.
 Landon ordered Emily to reduce the price by $15,000 to cover repair costs.
 The parties were also ordered to split $4,000 of arbitration fees equally.

 Lessons Learned: The arbitration highlighted the complexity of balancing verbal agreements, contractual clauses, and real estate norms in Illinois.
 Both Thornhill and Mathews walked away chastened but relieved to avoid a protracted court battle.
 Steven closed on the property in mid-February 2023 at $310,000, and Emily retained her reputation as a fair but firm local investor.